codefresh-io/cf-compose-model/README.md

  * Verify that your composition is valid on Codefresh.io
  * Convert Composition from one type to another

-Start here:
- * `npm install` to install all dependencies
- * `node example.js` to run the basic examples we provided

 Road-map:
 - [X] Support Compose V1